 Survey seeks to understand population decline among Berkshires young adults

 The Berkshire Regional Planning Commission is calling for participation in a survey, launched today, that targets 18– 39-year-olds.
 While the Berkshires aren’t yet a collection of ghost towns, ongoing data collection draws the outlines of a worrying picture of population trends.
-The online questionnaire, “Survey on Young Adults in the Berkshires,” can be accessed at:

 “The Berkshires have been losing population for several decades,” the survey abstract informs, “and are projected to continue to lose population into the foreseeable future.
 Over the last two decades, the majority of this loss has been among young adults.”